MushroomObserver/developer-startup/README.md

 this, use a program like Notepad++ to convert the mo-dev file to "Unix/Linux EOL (Line Endings)".

-(You can actually use any directory on the VM you want.
+Note: You can give mo-dev any directory on the VM you want.
 The advantage of using /vagrant is that the MO source code will be available both on the VM and on the host machine in the same directory as the Vagrantfile.
 This is handy if you want to edit MO files on your host machine with your normal editor.
 However, it usually makes the tests run more slowly on the VM.
+Another common option is to just use:

+    $ mo-dev .

-The rest of this document assumes that you used /vagrant when calling mo-dev.)
+and use Linux editors such as vi or emacs.
+The rest of this document assumes that you used /vagrant when calling mo-dev.

 #### Fix bundle-related error ####
-If running mo-dev /vagrant causes errors similar to:
+If running 'mo-dev /vagrant' causes errors similar to:
 ```
 /usr/lib/ruby/1.9.1/rubygems/dependency.rb:247:in `to_specs': Could not find bundler (>= 0) amongst [bundler-unload-1.0.2, executable-hooks-1.3.2, gem-wrappers-1.2.7, rubygems-bundler-1.4.4, rvm-1.11.3.9] (Gem::LoadError)
 from /usr/lib/ruby/1.9.1/rubygems/dependency.rb:256:in `to_spec'